-Globus Connect Personal allows you to share and transfer files to and from your Windows laptop or desktop computer — even if it’s behind a firewall.
-Follow the easy steps below to turn your personal computer into a full-fledged Globus endpoint.
+Globus Connect Personal enables you to share and transfer files to and from your Linux laptop or desktop computer — even if it’s behind a firewall.
+Follow the easy steps below to turn your machine into a full-fledged Globus endpoint.

 Enter a name for your endpoint.
 This name can be anything you choose, as long as you haven’t previously created another endpoint with the same name.

 Select the generated key with your mouse and copy it to the clipboard.

 Click "for Linux" to download the installer tarball.

 Extract the files from the downloaded tarball and run the installer:

 $ tar xzf globusconnectpersonal-latest.tgz $ cd globusconnect-n.m $ sh globusconnect &